spacemeshos/go-spacemesh/docs/p2p.md

 ## p2p Networking requirements

-- Node Identity - Node id is deri ved from its public key.
+- Node Identity - Node id is derived from its public key.
 - Encryption - end-to-end with forward-security (sym enc keys negotiated per session between nodes)
 - Authentication - Receiver node should be able to auth sender node id
 - Node Discovery - DHT: random discovery of neighbors for gossip protocol.
 Node should be able to dial any online node and connect to it.